-The Casas Colgadas may be what draws tourist here in the brochures, but it is the beautiful gorge and sites in the city that have made Cuenca endure as a must see destination in Spain.
+The Casas Colgadas may be what draws tourists here in the brochures, but it is also a beautiful gorge and a very pretty town that is worth visiting in its own right.
+We would put Cuenca up there with the Beautiful Cities of Spain that we have been lucky enough to see.
+The sites in the city have made Cuenca endure as a must-see destination in Spain.

 The Casa Colgadas are the draw to the town of Cuenca after all.

 After crossing the bridge we walked to the main square and the usual central figure of all towns in Spain stood proudly overhead.
 Ta Catedral is another Gothic Spanish Cathedral that you will find in almost every town.
 They are all equally impressive, beautiful, and ancient.
 This one dates back to the 16th century.